Gordon College logo

 7. Expect freedom from discrimination based on race, color, sex, age, disability, veteran status, national or ethnic origin, philosophical position or religious affiliation.

 Students with concerns regarding accommodations under the Americans with Disabilities Act or Section 504 should contact the Academic Success Center immediately.
-If the situation is not resolved, refer to the grievance policy in the Academic Support Center section.
+If the situation is not resolved, refer to the grievance policy in the Health & Disabilities section of this handbook.

 PROCEDURES TO BE FOLLOWED WHEN RIGHTS ARE VIOLATED